vikramthyagarajan/node-excel-stream/README.md

 finished parse
 ```

+NOTE: A list of types that can be passed can be found on the [Exceljs](https://github.com/guyonroche/exceljs) project

 ### Writing Workbooks
 Workbooks must be given a schema for each sheet before it can be written to.
 Data is then added to the workbook in the form of json.
 All this data is saved to the sheet using the save function, which returns a promise which resolves the stream.
 This stream can then be piped or written to the fileSystem using the fs module.